Skip to main content

 It is important to remember that there are positives to thinking differently.
 Many dyslexic people show strengths in areas such as reasoning and in visual and creative fields.

-Development of a new definition of dyslexia
+The journey to find a new definition of dyslexia